 Define $\mathbf{w}=\{w_{0},w_{1},...,w_{K_{h}-1}\}$ as the kernel weight, and $\mathbf{pe}=\{pe_{0},pe_{1},...,pe_{K_{h}-1}\}$ as the positional embedding.
 Corresponding with Fig.~\ref{fig:parc_operation}, ParC could be described as:

-where $i=0,1,...,H-1$. $w$ is the learnable kernel of a fixed size (specified by hyper-paramters) and $w^H$ is the adjusted learnable kernel whose size match the corresponding input feature map size. $pe$ denotes position embedding.
-Here, we adopt interpolation function $f(\cdot, N)$ (e.g. bi-linear, bi-cubic) to adapt the sizes of kernels and position embedding (from $K_{h}$ to $H$). mod denotes the modulo operation.
+where $i=0,1,...,H-1$. $\mathbf{w}$ represents the learnable kernel, and $\mathbf{pe}$ denotes position embedding.
+Here, we adopt the interpolation function $f(\cdot, N)$ (e.g., bi-linear, bi-cubic) to adapt the sizes of kernels and position embedding to the size of input features.
+Mod denotes the modulo operation.

-Compared to vanilla convolution, the ParC operator has four major differences: 1) global kernel; 2) circular convolution; 3) positional embedding; 4) 1D decomposition.
-To extract global feature effectively, these designs are all essential, which is demonstrated later by ablation experiments in Section~\ref{section:ablation_study}.
-In the following, we will elaborate more on the reasons of these design differences:
+Compared to vanilla convolution, the ParC operation has four significant differences: 1) global kernel, 2) circular convolution, 3) positional embedding, and 4) 1D decomposition.
+These designs are essential to extract global features effectively, which is demonstrated later by ablation experiments in Section~\ref{section:ablation_study}.
+In the following, we will elaborate more on the reasons for these design differences:

-\textbf{Global kernel and Circular Convolution.} To extract global relationships across the whole input map, ParC adopts global kernels, the size of which are the same as the size of the corresponding feature maps, denoting as $K_{h}=H$ or $K_{w}=W$.
-In some architectures this is shrunk by half in each stage.
-For example in ResNet50 or ConvNeXt, the feature resolution are $[56, 28, 14, 7]$ respectively for four stage.
-But simply enlarging the size of the ordinary convolution kernel itself cannot extract the global relationship effectively.
-Because of the use of zero padding, even if the kernel size increases to the resolution, the kernel weight will be aligned to the zero paddings, which cannot offer useful information except for absolute location.
-This effect happens most extremely when kernel is aligned to the edge of a picture - for a 2D convolution, $3/4$ of the inputs are actually zeros instead.
-Therefore, we additionally propose to use the circular convolution.
-When doing circular convolution, kernel weight are always aligned to valid pixels during window sliding, as is shown in Fig.~\ref{fig:parc_operation}.
+\textbf{Global kernel and Circular Convolution.} To capture global relationships throughout the entire input map, ParC employs global kernels.
+The sizes of these kernels match the size of their corresponding feature maps, represented as $K_{y}=H$ or $K_{x}=W$.
+In most ConvNets' architectures, this size is halved at each stage.
+For instance, in ResNet50 or ConvNeXt, the global kernel sizes for the four stages are $[56, 28, 14, 7]$.
+But simply enlarging the kernel size of the vanilla convolution cannot effectively extract the global relationships.
+Due to zero padding, even if the kernel size matches the resolution, most kernel weights align with the zero padding, providing limited information beyond the absolute location.
+For a 2D convolution, this limitation is most pronounced when the kernel aligns with an image's edge, where $3/4$ of the input pixels become zeros.
+To address this, we recommend to use the circular convolution.
+With circular convolution, kernel weights consistently align with valid pixels during window sliding, as illustrated in Fig.~\ref{fig:parc_operation}.